In Excel 2010, the Ftest function has been renamed F.Test.

 The result of the Ftest function in cell C2 is 0.954035559.

-Further examples of the Excel Ftest function can be found on the Microsoft Office website.
+Further details and examples of the Excel Ftest function are provided on the Microsoft Office website.